lucaballestra/Monte-Carlo-RBF-High-dimensional-financial-and-electricity-options/README.md

 The scripts solve high-dimensional option-pricing partial differential equations (PDEs) backward in time.
-The PDEs are nonlinear because they incorporate transaction costs, modeled according to the Leland model, introduced in Hayne E. Leland (1985), Option Pricing and Replication with Transaction Costs, The Journal of Finance, 40(5), 1283–1301.
+The PDEs are nonlinear because they incorporate transaction costs, modeled according to the Leland model, introduced in H. E. Leland (1985), Option Pricing and Replication with Transaction Costs, The Journal of Finance, 40(5), 1283–1301.